mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.1/index.md

 kubectl patch certificate -n $WORKSPACE_NAMESPACE kommander-traefik --type='merge' -p '{"spec": {"issuerRef": {"kind": "Issuer", "name": "kommander-bootstrap-issuer"}}}'
 ```

-`cert-manager` will fail to deploy due to your existing `cert-manager` installation.
+`cert-manager` HelmRelease will fail to deploy due to your existing `cert-manager` installation.
 This is expected and can be ignored.

 ## Additional resources